ibm-cloud-docs/api-handbook/fundamentals/methods.md

 When a `PUT` request is successfully and synchronously used to replace an existing resource, a status of `200 OK` MUST be returned.[^put-update-success]

-Fields which are not mutable or not recognized SHOULD be ignored, subject to [robustness considerations](/docs/api-handbook/design/errors.html#robustness-tradeoffs)
+Fields which are not mutable or not recognized MUST result in a `400` status code and appropriate error response model.

 In a scenario where the URI of a new resource can be inferred in advance by the client, a `PUT` request MAY create a new resource.
 In this case, if the creation is performed synchronously, the